sunsande/Vue.js-ASP.NET-MVC-intergration/README.md

 > **WARNING**: When adding the vuejs_src folder to the project DO NOT RIGHT-CLICK on the `vuejs_src` folder -> `Include In Project`! - there is a bug ot something and Visual Studio freezes.
 Maybe because of the size of the `node_modules` folder.

-We do not need to include the `node_modules` folder into the solution anyways, so just right-click any file or subfolder in `vuejs_src` and select `Include In Project`. (at the time of writing they are only 7 so it is not a big deal)
+We do not need to include the `node_modules` folder into the solution anyways, so just right-click any file or subfolder in `vuejs_src` other than `node_modules` and select `Include In Project`. (at the time of writing they are only 7 so it is not a big deal)